Get THE RACK DEMO

 Connected Lineage Across Programs

 When a breeder sells an animal, the buyer should be able to see verified lineage data without trusting a handwritten notecard.
-A universal lineage registry that connects breeding data across programs creates accountability, reduces fraud, and makes every animal in the industry more valuable because its history is verifiable.
+A universal lineage registry connecting breeding data across programs creates accountability, reduces fraud, and makes every animal in the industry more valuable because its history is verifiable.

 Business Intelligence as Standard